 Questions to ask after a truck accident

-At Barberi Law, our attorneys have experience representing clients through an array of accident cases.
-In these situations, a trucking company will have an attorney or an insurance adjuster on the scene of the accident within minutes.
+At Barberi Law, our attorneys have experience representing clients through an array of truck accident cases.
+In these situations, a trucking company will have an attorney or an insurance adjuster on the scene of the accident within hours.
 You deserve the same attention to detail and vigorous representation.
 Individuals are concerned with several types of questions after a truck accident, including:

 - What is the Federal Motor Carrier Safety Administration (FMCSA)?